eggsyntax/sonify/README.md

 that when there are people using it.
 If you're considering using it but are concerned about licensing, just talk to me and we'll work it out.

+-
+Installation:
+Requirements are listed in requirements.txt -- they can be installed automatically using 'pip install -r requirements.txt'.
+Note that one requirement is local -- the project uses MIDIUtil (http://midiutil.googlecode.com).
+However, there's a minor bug in the library (I've confirmed this with the author, and he'll fix it, hopefully soon).
+In the meantime, I've added a patched version to the repository (just deletes line 92 from MidiUtil.py).

-For my dev environment, anyway, nosetest runs better if I actively add the sonify directory to virtualenv's pythonpath.
-So edit ./lib/python2.7/site-packages/sonify.pth and add the line like:
+For my dev environment, anyway, nosetests runs better if I actively add the sonify directory to virtualenv's pythonpath.
+So edit ./lib/python2.7/site-packages/sonify.pth and add a line like:
 /Users/egg/Documents/Programming/sonify-env/sonify
+You may also have to run the version in the virtualenv explicitly, once (using eg `which nosetests`).